ludovig/initializor/README.md

 * [src] url of the projet
 * [src_destination] local path of the project guessed on labeled path from traverse-tree (optional, default to src label from traverse-tree)

+### load-config

+Load zsh parameters in current environment from read-config output.

 ### read-config

 Show selected sections configurations values from intializor.cfg converted in zsh parameters.